nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manages internship applications faster than a typical mouse/GUI driven app
+**Value proposition**: manages internship applications faster than a typical mouse while offering an intuitive and user-centred GUI design

 ### 8.2 User Stories